\

 • Always check the local weather report

-• start out in the morning. weather often worsens as the day goes on.
-If something goes awry, you don't want to be caught out in the darkness.
+• Start out in the morning: storms often arrive later in the day, If something goes awry, you don't want to be caught out in the darkness.

 NEVER HIKE ALONE; and leave word where you are going.
-Better yet, join a guided walk.
+Better yet, join a guided excursion.

 • NEVER LEAVE THE TRAIL!
 Don't take shortcuts unless they are clearly marked as such.

-• Leave what you find intact, be it flowers, berries, mushrooms, fossis, etc., and do not disturb wildlife, herds of cows (which can be dangerous!), and give flocks of sheep a wide berth, as they may be guarded by dogs bred to defend to defend them from all intruders,..including you!
+• Leave what you find intact, be it flowers, berries, mushrooms, fossils, etc., and do not disturb wildlife, herds of cows (which can be dangerous!); give flocks of sheep a wide berth, as they may be guarded by dogs bred to defend to defend them from all intruders,..including you!

 Enjoy the sounds of nature; do not cover them up by talking loudly, or worse, listening to music with earbuds.